Italy's Salvini advocates fresh elections amid government deadlock | DW | 08.08.2019

 The latest rift between the coalition partners was sparked by a dispute over a European Union-funded high-speed rail project that would run between the Italian city of Turin and the French city of Lyon.

-On Wednesday, 5-Star Movement lawmakers voted to block the multi-billion-euro project in parliament, arguing that it is too costly, unnecessary and bad for the environment.
+On Wednesday, 5-Star Movement lawmakers voted to block the multi-billion-euro project in parliament, arguing that it was too costly, unnecessary and bad for the environment.

 The motion was later thwarted by the League who convinced enough members of the Senate to keep the project going.
 Salvini backs the project, saying it would boost economic growth and create jobs — particularly for his supporters in northern Italy.

 The 5-Star Movement won the most seats in Italy's lower house of parliament during the 2018 elections, but has since seen its popularity drop off.
-The party has an approval rating of 17%, while Salvini's League has 38% of voter approval.
+The party is currently polling in the region of 17%, around 15% lower than last year, while Salvini's League has held steady at around 38% support.

 The government has repeatedly been on the brink of collapse since it was formed just over 14 months ago.
 The two parties have clashed on a number of issues, from basic income to more autonomy for states.